cloudfoundry/prometheus-boshrelease/README.md

 *NOTE: `metrics_environment` is an arbitrary name to identify your environment (`test`, `nyc-prod`, ...)*

-If you have configured your [bosh-deployment](https://github.com/cloudfoundry/bosh-deployment) to use [UAA user management](http://bosh.io/docs/director-users-uaa.html) (via the [uaa.yml](https://github.com/cloudfoundry/bosh-deployment/blob/master/uaa.yml) ops file) we recommend adding the [add-bosh-exporter-uaa-clients.yml](https://github.com/bosh-prometheus/prometheus-boshrelease/blob/master/manifests/operators/bosh/add-bosh-exporter-uaa-clients.yml) op file to your [bosh-deployment](https://github.com/cloudfoundry/bosh-deployment) and then adding the [enable-bosh-uaa.yml](https://github.com/bosh-prometheus/prometheus-boshrelease/blob/master/manifests/operators/enable-bosh-uaa.yml) ops file to the prometheus deployment by running the following command (filling the required variables with your own values):
+If you have configured your [bosh-deployment][bosh-deployment] to use [UAA user management][bosh-uaa] (via the [uaa.yml][bosh-deployment-uaa] ops file), we recommend adding the [add-bosh-exporter-uaa-clients.yml][add-bosh-exporter-uaa-clients] op file to your [bosh-deployment][bosh-deployment], and then adding the [enable-bosh-uaa.yml][enable-bosh-uaa] ops file to the prometheus deployment by running the following command (filling the required variables with your own values):

 ```
 bosh -d prometheus deploy manifests/prometheus.yml \